 ASC 740 Income Taxes requires that the tax benefit of net operating losses ("NOLs"), temporary differences and credit carryforwards be recorded as an asset to the extent that management assesses that realization is "more likely than not."
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryforward period.
-Management believes that realization of the deferred tax assets arising from the above-mentioned future tax benefits from operating loss carryforwards is currently not more likely than not and, accordingly, has provided a valuation allowance.
+Management believes that realization of the deferred tax assets arising from the abovementioned future tax benefits from operating loss carryforwards is currently not more likely than not and, accordingly, has provided a valuation allowance.
 The valuation allowance increased by \$1.7 million for the year ended December 31, 2022 and increased by \$2.1 million for the year ended December 31, 2021.

-As of December 31, 2022 and 2021 the Company's deferred tax asset contains the tax effect of approximately \$3.2 million and \$31.7 million of Federal NOLs, respectively.
-The Federal NOLs' generated prior to December 31, 2017 were written off of the deferred tax asset, while NOLs generated subsequent to this date remain.
+As of December 31, 2022 and 2021 the Company's deferred tax asset contains the tax effect of approximately \$36.2 million and \$31.7 million of Federal NOLs, respectively.
+The Federal NOLS' generated prior to December 31, 2017 were written off of the deferred tax asset, while NOLs generated subsequent to this date remain.
 Under the new Tax Cuts and Jobs Act, all Federal NOLs incurred after December 31, 2017 are carried forward indefinitely for Federal tax purposes.

-Ne Net Operating Net Operating Los Losses recorded as Federal deferred tax asset ses recorded í as State deferred tax asset ď 2023 through 2037 \$ - \$ - Total expiring operating losses (incurred prior to December 31, 2017) - - Non-expiring operating losses (incurred after December 31, 2017) 36,223,016 1,351,870 Total Operating Loss \$ 36,223,016 \$ 1,351,870
+2023 through 2037 Net Operating Losses recorded as Federal deferred tax asset Net Operating Losses recorded as State deferred tax asset \$ s - Total expiring operating losses (incurred prior to December 31, 2017) Non-expiring operating losses (incurred after December 31, 2017) 36,223,016 20 1,351,870 Total Operating Loss \$ 36,223,016 S 1,351,870

 In the ordinary course of its business the Company incurs costs that, for tax purposes, may be qualified research expenditures within the meaning of IRC Code Sec.
 41 and are, therefore, may be eligible for the Increasing Research Activities credit under IRC Code Sec.
 41. The Company has not claimed a credit pursuant to IRC Code Sec.
-41 on its federal returns. i.e. no deferred tax asset on the books.
+41 on its federal returns, i.e. no deferred tax asset on the books.